andreeamnl/GuessTheNumber/README.md

 ### Caching and Queues

 Both Service A and Service B share a cache to quickly access player stats and room info.
 This keeps data consistent and speeds up responses.
 Queues handle requests for creating rooms and matchmaking, preventing system overload and making the app run smoothly.

+### Endpoint Access Order

+1. Start by registering a new user using the `POST /accounts/api/users` endpoint to create an account.
+2. Next, log in the user with the `POST /accounts/api/users/login` endpoint to authenticate their session.
+3. Once logged in, the user can start a game using the `POST /game/start-game/:user_id` endpoint.
+4. After the game has started, the user can make guesses with the `POST /game/guess/:game_id` endpoint to participate in the gameplay.

 ### Service A (Accounts) Endpoints

 - **POST /accounts/api/users** (Register a user)

   - **Request**:
     ```json
     {